roniba1/roni-home-app/README.md

 2. Install the dependencies:
    npm install or yarn
 3. Start the development server: npm start or yarn start
+4. In a separate Terminal start the DB server: npm sun server

 This will start the development server and open the app in your default browser.